-Fergus is an experienced competition lawyer, who also practices in the areas of public law, property, pensions, contract and criminal law.
+Fergus is an experienced competition lawyer in public law, property, pensions, contract and criminal law.

 Formerly a Principal Analyst at the South African Competition Commission, he investigated both mergers and abuses of dominance across a wide variety of sectors including financial, industrial, wholesale and retail, property, and packaging.